FAQ

 Taxidermy Manuals by Breakthrough

-I also recommend seeking out volunteer opportunities at a local museum, university or nature center.
+We recommend seeking out volunteer opportunities at a local museum, university or nature center.
 These institutions always need volunteers and it's a way to get your foot in the door.
 Self motivation is key.

 Why are your classes longer and cost more than other taxidermy workshops?

 You are coming into an actual working taxidermy studio that creates pieces for major museums and nature centers all over the world.
 Allis Markham has a world title from the World Taxidermy Championships and her staff also have multiple awards.
 Bottom line: you are learning from museum taxidermists at the top of their field.
+Our staff is highly-skilled and capable of teaching our curriculum.

 We also provide low-cost options for some taxidermy classes in order to promote diversity and inclusion in the field.
 You can see the individual class postings to sign up for one of these spots.